-- Function/Object Code must align with the expenditure description. - Districts should consult the most current OCAS manual for coding.
-A current version of this manual can be found on the OSDE Financial Accounting website.
+- Function/Object Code must align with the expenditure description. - LEAs should consult the most current Oklahoma Cost Accounting System (OCAS) manual for coding. - A current version of this manual can be found on the OSDE Financial Accounting website. - LEAs are encouraged to contact the program office with specific coding questions.